ding-f/dotfiles/README.md

 I currenty run Arch with Hyprland.
 I couldn't recommend it enough.
 I am currently using this setup on my laptop (Intel OEM Whitebook) & Ryzen desktop.

 I do want to point out that my config was **not** tailored to suit a large number of people originally.
-However, I have put a lot of work into automating a lot of the setup process if you would like to repliate my system configuration.
+However, I have put a lot of work into automating a lot of the setup process if you would like to replicate my system configuration.

 ## Programs That I Use
 - [hyprland](.config/hypr) (Window Manager/Compositor)